TangLinjia/tanglinjia.github.io/index.md

 ---

 # About Me
 Hi, this is **Linjia Tang (Alex)**.<br>

 I am a undergraduate student in Computer Science at the University of Waterloo.

-Last year, I have conducted this research under the supervision of [Prof. Sihang Liu](https://www.sihangliu.com/).
-Currently, I am joining research teams under the guidance of [Min Wu](link).
+Last year, I have conducted this research under the supervision of Prof. [Sihang Liu](https://www.sihangliu.com/).

+Currently, I am currently participating in two part-time research projects:

+The RNA-small molecule binding affinity project which is supervised by Principal Scientist [Wu Min](https://sites.google.com/site/wumincf/) of A*STAR in Singapore.

+The Medical Image Generation project which is supervised by Ph.D. student [Jasper Zhang](https://jasperzhang.com/) of the University of Toronto and the University Health Network.

 **<font color="#990000">I am seeking a Master/PhD position for 2026 Fall admission.
 If you have any information, please contact me.
 Thank you!</font>**